Ultan-Kearns/SupplementaryAI/README.md

 		 		//newline
 		 		writer.newLine();
 			}
 I used a bufferedwriter to write each line to the file and the hashcode was computed by taking each ngram out of the string.
+Once this loop ends the entire text will be parsed into a number of ngrams which will be determined by the user via the UI, I suggest you use 5 or 6 ngrams for this as the odds of two 5 or 6 grams occuring are 0.26 ^ 5 or 0.26 ^ 6 respectively, for those not good at maths like myself this is a very low number.
+The odds that an ngram of these sizes occuring more than once is less than 0.01%, that being said you do not want to make the ngram size too  large as there is a limited amount of text in the data set.
 ## Neural Network Topology
 ### Activation Functions
 For the input and output layers I used a sigmoidal activation function and for the hidden layer I used TANH

 INCLUDE PICS AND EXPLANATIONS OF SIGMOID + TANH
-### Number of Neurons
+### Number of Neurons & Explanation of topology
 For the input and output layers I decided to use 235 neurons as there are 234 languages and the array starts at 0 so in reality there are 235 pieces of data in the training array.
 For the hidden layer I used 20 neurons as it seemed a good number due to the fact it is 1/10th of the entire trainingset and would give each neuron a decent amount of data to learn from.

+The overall topology of the neural network would look like such: imagine a layer of 235 nodes which are not connected to each other, now imagine another layer of nodes which numbers 20 in total and now imagine that the 235 layers of nodes are connected to each of the 20 nodes and each of the 20 nodes are connected to a final layer of 235 nodes.
+It is in this way that the neural network functions.
+Each node in the hidden layer, which is the layer of 20 nodes, is sent data from the initial 235 nodes, once the hidden layer neurons are sent this data they are trained to recognize patterns in the data through activation functions such as sigmoidal and tanh.
+Once the training is complete, the timing of which depends on the amount of training data, number of neurons, epochs etc..., then the final data is sent to the end nodes which will determine the language of the test data passed into the neural network.

 ### Error Rate
 ## Extras
 + Allowed user to enter in the vector size, ngram size & number of epochs